-OPERATIONS PLAN
+E) OPERATIONS PLAN

-- Indicate "No Change" to the sections or subsections below, where applicable. - Otherwise, all applications require completion of this section.
+♦ Indicate "No Change" to the sections or subsections below, where applicable.
+Otherwise, all applications require completion of this section.

-(1)Historical Performance - No change
+Historical performance SEE ATTACHED CHARTER RENWAL APPLICATION - 3A AND EXECUTIVE SUMMARY

-(a) Performance Data: schools are only eligible to complete the amendment request and business plan if the existing schools meet the Authority's eligibility criteria; these criteria reflect a proven academic track record of success with Nevada students and our operating expectations or similar performance in another state.

-Please provide a narrative demonstrating that the school meets the organizational criteria for approval.

-(b) Interventions: Please explain any past organizational/compliance performance that has not met expectations.

-How did the governing body diagnose the under-performance, how were appropriate intervention(s) determined by the governing body, how are they being implemented by staff, and how is the governing body monitoring implementation of the interventions on a monthly basis?

-What are the key areas in which the existing school or schools/campuses need to improve, as determined by the governing body, and what are the priorities to drive further success?
+- (a) Performance Data: schools are only eligible to complete the amendment request and business plan if the existing schools meet the Authority's eligibility criteria; these criteria reflect a proven academic track record of success with Nevada students and our operating expectations or similar performance in another state.
+Please provide a narrative demonstrating that the school meets the organizational criteria for approval. - (b) Interventions: Please explain any past organizational/compliance performance that has not met expectations.
+How did the governing body diagnose the under-performance, how were appropriate intervention(s) determined by the governing body, how are they being implemented by staff, and how is the governing body monitoring implementation of the interventions on a monthly basis? - (c) What are the key areas in which the existing school or schools/campuses need to improve, as determined by the governing body, and what are the priorities to drive further success? - 2.
+Organization governance structure & board development:

-(2)Organization Governance Structure & Board Development: No change
+NO CHANGE

 - (a) Describe how the organization's governance structure will adapt to oversee and support the 6-year growth plan and addition of new school(s).
 Include any impact on: (1) the composition of the Board, the Board's roles and responsibilities, and the Board's development priorities and (2) the Board's relationship to individual campuses - (b) Describe the diverse skillsets that currently exist on the Board and note any additional type of expertise that the Board may seek to help support the growth plan. - (c) Identify any Board development requirements relative to the organization's governance needs at each stage of growth. - (d) Describe how the Board identifies and addresses conflicts of interest.
-Attach a code of ethics that includes a formal conflict of interest policy and specifies the procedures for implementing the policy.
+Attach a code of ethics that includes a formal conflict of interest policy and specifies the procedures for implementing the policy. - 3.
+Organization charts and decision-making authority: - (a) Provide the following organizational charts: (i)Current